The Eisenstein and winding elements of modular symbols for odd square-free level: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Lo{\"{\i}}c Merel, Debargha Banerjee and Narasimha Kumar for their helpful discussion, suggestions and comments.
+The author would like to thank Lo{\"{\i}}c Merel, Debargha Banerjee, Narasimha Kumar and Joseph Oesterl{\'e} for their helpful discussion, suggestions and comments.
+Part of this work was done at IMJ-PRG, France.
+The author would like to thank the mathematics department for the hospitality.
 The author would like to thank IISER, TVM for providing the excellent working conditions.